 Are you interested in working with The Living F.R.E.E.
 Lab?

-- Postdoctoral Training (beginning July 2022): We are accepting applicants to work with our lab through this UNC resource: Carolina Postdoctoral Program for Faculty Diversity
+- Postdoctoral Training: We are also accepting applicants to work with our lab through this UNC resource: Carolina Postdoctoral Program for Faculty Diversity

 To learn more about the UNC School of Social Work, please click here: ssw.unc.edu

 Nourishly is a nutrition monitoring application that focuses on the whole person and not just diet.
 The goal of this study is to learn how to improve the cultural relevance of Nourishly for Black women.
 We need the voices of Black women to share their perspectives.